Forest Weddings

 To see the entire wedding take you can see them all on my Photo Archive here.

-Fall has come to California and I find myself meditating on my good fortune to have had the opportunity to photograph so many of my friend’s weddings this year.
-But none have had so much anticipation and impact on me like Zack and Anna’s wedding did.
 I’ve known Zack and Anna for almost four years now.
 They were some of the first friends I made after arriving to my first newspaper job in Redding, California.
-When the time came to move on from Redding and travel to South America with my brother, Zack and Anna left their positions as bird researchers and began graduate school in ecology at The University of California Davis.
-Little did I know that upon my return to the states, I would get a new newspaper job close to Davis and would eventually become roommates with them and four egg-laying chickens.
+But when the time came to move on and travel to South America with my brother, our paths moved in different directions.
+Zack and Anna left their positions as bird researchers in Redding and began graduate school in Ecology at The University of California Davis.
+Little did I know that upon my return to the States six months later, we would reconnect.
+I got a new newspaper job close to Davis and would eventually become roommates with them and four egg-laying chickens.

-The Greener Visuals photo booth is open for business.
-For it’s inaugural run at Zack and Anna’s wedding, the photo booth was an instant success.
-The idea was to set up a camera rig that would allow all of the guests of the wedding to make photos of themselves from a remote radio camera trigger.
-I had never done this before so there was a bit of a learning curve.
-Despite the frigid mountain temperatures numerous people found their way over to make some pretty creative photos with the help of the costume box from distinguished members of the UCDavis Ecology crew.
+Despite the frigid mountain temperatures, numerous people found their way over to make some pretty creative photos with the help of the costume box from distinguished members of the UC Davis Ecology crew.
 Thanks for your help guys!
 I uploaded the entire take to show the progression of the evening.
-To see more of the fun go here.
+It yielded hilarious, fun results.
 Truly a great time was had by all.